Charles Albert of Sardinia: First period in Turin (1814–1821)

 After Napoleon was defeated for good, the new king Louis XVIII celebrated the restoration of the Bourbon dynasty in Paris on 16 May 1814.
 Among those present at the festivities were Princess Maria Christina di Carignano and her children Charles Albert and Elisabetta.
 Despite their past, the family was treated well, although Charles Albert had to renounce the title of Count of the Empire, which had been conferred upon him at the military school in Bourges and the annuity which Napoleon had granted him.

 The re-establishment of peace in Europe meant that Charles Albert could return to Turin, and he was advised to do so by his tutor, count Alessandro Di Saluzzo di Menusiglio, and by Albertina.
 He left Paris (and his step-father) and arrived in Turin on 24 May.
 There he was welcomed affectionately by King Victor Emmanuel I (Charles Emmanuel IV had abdicated in 1802) and his wife Queen Maria Theresa, by birth a Habsburg archduchess.
 His property and lands were restored to him and he was granted the Palazzo Carignano as a residence.
 Given the dynastic situation (neither Victor Emmanuel nor his brother Charles Felix had male children) Charles Albert was now the heir presumptive.

-Thus he was assigned a mentor to counter the liberal ideas that he had learnt in France.
+Thus he was assigned a mentor to counter the liberal ideas that he had learned in France.
 The first of these was Count Filippo Grimaldi del Poggetto, and after he had failed, the dragoon, Policarpo Cacherano d'Osasco.
 Although he was better equipped for the task, he was not able to influence the mindset of Charles Albert, who began to suffer from anxiety at this time.